cfillion/reapack/README.md

 ### Linux

-Install GCC/G++, tup, PHP and the development files for Boost (1.56 or later), Catch2, libcurl (7.52 or later), SQLite3 and zlib matching the target architecture(s).
+Install GCC/G++, tup, PHP and the development files for Boost (1.56 or later), Catch2, libcurl, SQLite3 and zlib matching the target architecture(s).

 #### Custom compiler